The Montessori philosophy

 Core ideas you must understand for this topic

-• Sensitive Periods: Specific windows of time when a child is particularly receptive to learning certain skills, such as language, order, movement, and social skills.
-Educators must observe and provide appropriate materials during these periods.
+• Sensitive Periods: Windows of opportunity when children are particularly receptive to learning specific skills, such as language, order, movement, and social behaviour.
+Montessori practitioners must recognise and capitalise on these periods to optimise learning.

-• Freedom within Limits: Children are free to choose activities and work independently, but within clear, consistent boundaries that ensure safety and respect for others.
+• Freedom within Limits: Children are given the freedom to choose their own activities, work at their own pace, and move around the classroom, but within clear, consistent boundaries that ensure safety and respect for others.
+This fosters self-discipline and intrinsic motivation.

 Learning Objectives